stanley-gu/standardsCh/chapter.md

 measured by both the number of users and its reach across different subdomains is the Gene Ontology (GO), which defines specific gene products across different species.
-All terms are organized in a hierarchical structure, where there are three main branches, biological processe, celular component, or molecular function, and the leaves are proteins.
+All terms are organized in a hierarchical structure, where there are three main branches, biological process, cellular component, or molecular function, and the leaves are proteins.
 GO terms have been used in millions of annotations relating to gene products described in protein databases such as UnitProt and Ensembl [@smith2005relations].